-Korean steamed eggs have a bit in common with an omelet (perhaps a Western omelette), a little in common with poached eggs, and some features in common with scrambled eggs, too.
-But truthfully, eggs prepared in this traditional Korean fashion set themselves apart from other eggs by virtue of their silkiness and smooth texture.
+Korean steamed eggs (gaeran jim) have a bit in common with an omelet, poached eggs, and scrambled eggs.
+But eggs prepared in this traditional Korean fashion set themselves apart from other eggs by their silkiness and smooth texture.

-People in Korea eat eggs at all meals: breakfast, lunch and dinner.
-They're a popular side dish, and can be served as the main dish as well, especially at breakfast.
-Common ways to prepare eggs include frying them, making a Korean rolled egg omelet (Gaeran Mari), making a Korean egg sandwich or breakfast egg toast out of them, or even including eggs in Korean "sushi" rolls (kimbap).
+People in Korea eat eggs at all meals—breakfast, lunch, and dinner.
+They're a popular side dish and can be served as the main dish as well, especially at breakfast.
+Common ways to prepare eggs include frying, making a Korean rolled egg omelet (gaeran mari), making a Korean egg sandwich or breakfast egg toast out of them, or including eggs in Korean "sushi" rolls (kimbap).

-Regardless of what ingredients you use in your gaeran jim, pay particular attention as you cook this dish, since it's fairly easy to overcook or even burn the eggs if you become distracted.
+Pay particular attention as you cook this dish since it's fairly easy to overcook or even burn the eggs if you become distracted.
 Ideally, your eggs should cook into a dish that carries the same texture as the silken variety of tofu.

 - 4 eggs